 Credit risk can also be assessed from market prices of securities whose values are affected by default.
 These include corporate bonds, equities, and credit derivatives.
-In principle, these should provide more up-to-date and accurate measures of credit risk because financial markets have access to a very large amount of information.
+In principle, these should provide more up-to-date and accurate measures of credit risk because financial markets have access to a very large amount of information and are forward-looking.
 Agents also have very strong financial incentives to impound this information in trading prices.
 This chapter shows how to infer default risk from market prices.

 Section 20.1 will show how to use information about the market prices of credit-sensitive bonds to infer default risk.
-In this chapter, we will call default-able debt interchangeably credit-sensitive, corporate, and risky debt.
+In this chapter, we will call defaultable debt interchangeably "credit-sensitive," "corporate," and "risky" debt.
 Here risky refers to credit risk and not market risk.
 We show how to break down the yield on a corporate bond into a default probability, a recovery rate, and a risk-free yield.